syncthing/docs/users/config.rst

     File and directory ownership is synced when this is set to ``true``.
 See :doc:`/advanced/folder-sync-ownership` for more information.

-.. option:: folder.scanOwnership
+.. option:: folder.sendOwnership

     File and directory ownership information is scanned when this is set to ``true``.
-See :doc:`/advanced/folder-scan-ownership` for more information.
+See :doc:`/advanced/folder-send-ownership` for more information.

 Device Element